mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 The easiest approach for making the app embeddable would be to bundle its scripts into single JS and CSS files.
-This is an additional build step we have to handle manually as by default, Webpack splits code into chunks, and while that could be disabled, the Ember-cli itself also always splits code into `vendor.js` and `app.js` files.
+This is an additional build step we have to handle manually as, by default, Webpack splits code into chunks, and while that could be disabled, the Ember-cli itself also always splits code into `vendor.js` and `app.js` files.
 In the "old Ember" we'd use a tool such as `ember-cli-concat` to do that, but with Embroider, we need to take care of